nuts-foundation/nuts-specification/rfc/rfc005-distributed-network-using-grpc.md

 * **Peer**: remote software system connected to the local node using the protocol described here.
 * **Transaction**: self-contained unit of application data on the DAG.
 * **DAG** (Directed Acyclic Graph): graph formed of all transactions that.
 It provides casual ordering for transactions and means to efficiently compare the local DAG with those of peers.
-* **Heads**: latest transactions of the DAG with no succeeding transactions that refer to it as previous transaction,
+* **Heads**: latest transactions of the DAG with no succeeding transactions that refer to it as previous transaction.
+* **Block**: all transactions which signing time falls within a single day.

 ## 3. Goals